pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ### Generic Blanket Impls

 A generic blanket impl is an impl on a generic type instead of a concrete type.
-To explain why and how we'd use one let's start by writing an `is_even` method for number types:
+To explain why and how we'd use one, let's start by writing an `is_even` method for number types:

 ```rust
 trait Even {